michaelmangelsdorf/Sonne8/README.md

 ### U, V, S, P

-Each bit in the U and V registers selects an implementation specific IO device.
+Each bit in the U and V registers selects an implementation specific IO device (for example SPI device select etc).
 Writing to P transfers a value onto the tri-state IO bus.
 Reading from P transfers a value from the IO-bus.
 Use the OFF signal to tri-state the bus.
 Writing to P removes the tri-state.

 Writing to the S register prepares the transfered byte for serialization.
 The CSO signal ("clock serial out") shifts out one bit on the MOSI line.
 Reading from S yields the currently deserialized byte in the shift-register.
-The CSI signal ("clock serial in") shift in one bit from the MISO line.
+The CSI signal ("clock serial in") shifts in one bit from the MISO line.
 The SCH and SCL signals respectively toggle the serial master clock high or low.

+## Leave and Enter

+The LEAVE signal increments the local address prefix.
+The ENTER signal decrements the local address prefix.
+These instructions create and destroy a local variable frame of 64 bytes, respectively.